Rohan-s18/Data-Analysis-and-Machine-Learning/README.md

-# Data-Analysis
+# Data Analysis and Machine Learning
-## Author: Rohan Sigh
+## Author: Rohan Singh
-Repository for Data Analysis.
-This repo contains Jupyter Notebooks (R and Python) and Python Source code for the basics of Data Analysis.
-Most of the code is related to sports analysis, so feel free to use this so that you can become better at fantasy.
+Repository for Data Analysis and Machine Learning.
+This repository contains Jupyter Notebooks (R and Python) and Python Source code for the basics of Data Analysis and Machine Learning.
+Most of the data on which this code runs is related to sports, so feel free to use this so that you can become better at fantasy.

+The Jupyter Notebooks folder contains:
+  - Python Notebooks
+  - R Notebooks
+  - Data Sheets used (mainly csv)

 The Python Libraries used in this repository are:
   - Basic Libraries like Numpy and Pandas